 Stecker Machine Blog

-A Step-by-Step Guide to the RFQ Process & Choosing the Right CNC Machine Shop
+A Step-by-Step Guide to the RFQ Parts Manufacturing Process

-Do you rely on the RFQ process to get accurate quotes from your CNC machining partners?
-This vital process not only results in a quote (as well as details into timelines, capabilities, machining techniques, external services, and more), it serves as a guide after the work has been awarded.
+Do you rely on a request for quote (RFQ) to get accurate pricing from your CNC machining partners?
+This vital process not only results in a quote but also provides details about timelines, capabilities, machining techniques, external services, and more.
+It also serves as a guide after the work has been awarded.

-Now, let’s break down the steps within the RFQ process, explore how CNC machine shops handle them, and see how a “top shop,” Stecker, provides added value during each step.
+Let’s break down the steps within the manufacturing quote process, explore how CNC machine shops handle them, and see how a “top shop” like Stecker provides added value during each step.

 CNC Machining CAD Model for RFQ